infinum/wordpress-handbook/Coding standards/PHP coding standards.md

   }
 ```

-When the method can return more than one types (for instance, string or boolean), **don't specify the return type**, as this will most likely throw `TypeError` exceptions (you can read the RFC for `mixed` typehint for version 7.3 [here](https://wiki.php.net/rfc/mixed-typehint)).
+When the method can return more than one type (for instance, string or boolean), **don't specify the return type**, as this will most likely throw `TypeError` exceptions (you can read the RFC for `mixed` typehint for version 7.3 [here](https://wiki.php.net/rfc/mixed-typehint)).

-From PHP 7.1 you can explicitly declare a variable to be `null`
+Since PHP 7.1, you can explicitly declare a variable to be `null`

 ```php
 <?php